fernando-duarte/econ1500/README.md

 - **Husky**: For Git hooks to ensure code quality on commit
 - **lint-staged**: For running linters on staged files

+### Configuration System

+The project uses a centralized configuration approach:

+- **`config/`**: Contains all tool configurations
+  - `eslint.js`: ESLint rules and settings
+  - `prettier.js`: Prettier formatting options
+  - `lint-staged.js`: Pre-commit linting configuration
+  - `README.md`: Documentation for the configuration system

+Scripts in `package.json` reference these configurations.

+> **Note:** For backward compatibility, some original configuration files are still present but will be deprecated in future updates.

 ### Testing and Coverage

 This project uses: